ska-sa/spead2/doc/py-send.rst

    :param str interface_index: Index of the interface on which to send the
      data

-.. py:class:: spead2.send.UdpStream(thread_pool, socket, hostname, port, config=spead2.send.StreamConfig())
+.. py:class:: spead2.send.UdpStream(thread_pool, socket, endpoints, config=spead2.send.StreamConfig())
    :noindex:

    Stream using UDP, with a pre-existing socket.
 The socket is duplicated by